Bruno's (German company): History

-In October 2012, the Bruno Gmünder Group offered a "bounty" of €15,000 for information leading to the investigation and final conviction of the operators of the right-wing extremist and homophobic blog kreuz.net.
-The Roman Catholic theologian David Berger has taken over the coordination of the resulting campaign Stoppt kreuz.net.
-In a letter to the German Bishops' Conference, the group asked them to support the campaign.
+In October 2012, the Bruno Gmünder Group offered a "bounty" of €15,000 for information leading to the investigation and final conviction of the operators of the right-wing extremist and homophobic blog kreuz.net, a secretive renegade group falsely claiming to represent Catholic teaching.
+The Roman Catholic theologian David Berger took over the coordination of the resulting campaign "Stoppt kreuz.net".
+In a 2012 letter to the German Bishops' Conference, Berger's group asked them to support the campaign..
+The German Bishops' Conference refused, but Austrian and Swiss bishops did subsequently throw their support behind Berger's initiative.

-The company declared bankruptcy in 2014, but was purchased by private investor Frank Zahn.
+The Bruno's company declared bankruptcy in 2014, but was purchased by private investor Frank Zahn.
 When Zahn died unexpectedly in February 2017 the company again declared bankruptcy.
 The retail division and four retail outlets became Bruno's GmbH, while the publishing arm was acquired by Salzgeber in 2018 and merged into Männerschwarm Verlag.

 Criticism

-Deutschen AIDS-Hilfe (German AIDS Help)
+Deutsche AIDS-Hilfe (German AIDS Help)

-In December 2014, following reported discriminatory and right-wing populist statements from David Berger, the editor-in-chief of the Bruno Gmünder Verlag publication "Männer", the Deutsch AIDS-Hilfe (DAH) saw fit to cancel their advertising campaign with the magazine.
-Initially, the publishing house stood in support of Berger, resulting in criticism from the website queer.de.
-On February 1, 2015, Berger was dismissed without notice.
+In December 2014, following allegations that posts (later removed) by David Berger, the Catholic theologian and editor-in-chief of the Bruno Gmünder Verlag periodical "Männer", had minimized the Holocaust, the organization Deutsche AIDS-Hilfe (DAH) saw fit to cancel their advertising campaign with the magazine.
+At first the publishing house defended Berger, a stance that prompted strong criticism from the website queer.de.
+On February 1, 2015, however, Berger was dismissed without notice.